Forsmans/amba-avm-exemptions/README.md

 ## What the file does internally

 - Builds subscription scopes from monitoring_excluded_subscription_ids.
+- Resolves the landing zone management group dynamically by reading your ALZ architecture definition (`lib/custom.alz_architecture_definition.json`) and finding the management group with the `amba_landing_zones` archetype.
 - Finds AMBA policy assignments under the relevant management group hierarchy.
 - Creates one Microsoft.Authorization/policyExemptions resource per assignment/subscription combination.
 - Uses stable, short resource names based on a hash.